-Adam Riedi holds the Arboricultural Association Technicians Certificate and also holds the LANTRA Professional Tree Inspection Certificate.
+Adam Riedi holds the Arboricultural Association Technicians Certificate, and also holds the LANTRA Professional Tree Inspection Certificate.
 He has been working in the industry since 1995 as both a contracting and consulting arborist.
+As part of a continuing professional development programme, he is currently working towards the Royal Forestry Society Professional Diploma in Arboriculture.